ShipraD25/Updated-Portfolio/README.md

 ## Summary

 This is my upadated portfolio.
-I created it with the use html/css and bootstrap.
+I created it with the use of html/css and bootstrap.
 It has my exciting projects that I have recently worked on.
-Projects are in the portfolio where I ahve linked both the deployed site and github links in the respective buttons.
+In the project section of portfolio, I have linked both the deployed site and github links in the respective buttons.
 The navbar has my socials as well as there is contact form if anyone wants to contact me.

 This page is fully responsive.